lumc-sasc/wf-iclipseq/README.md

 - Testing and improving performance (runtime, speed, resources)
 - Error testing
 - Testing for different operating systems (has only been tested on Linux Ubuntu 22.04.3)
+- Defining computational requirements (has only been run on an HPC)

 # Authors
-This pipeline was originally made by Amarise Silié ([@amarisesilie](https://github.com/amarisesilie)) for her MSc internship in Bioinformatics.
+This pipeline was originally made by Amarise Silié ([@amarisesilie](https://github.com/amarisesilie)) for her MSc internship in Bioinformatics from September 2023 to April 2024.
 The pipeline uses modules and subworkflows from [nf-core](https://github.com/nf-core/modules), [nf-core/rnaseq](https://github.com/nf-core/rnaseq) and [goodwright/clipseq](https://github.com/goodwright/clipseq) in addition to local modules and subworkflows.
 The paper by [Busch et al. 2020](https://www.sciencedirect.com/science/article/pii/S1046202318304948?via%3Dihub) was also used.
 See [CITATION.md](CITATION.md) file for a full list of references.